Torsors on loop groups and the Hitchin fibration: Reductive group schemes and the Hitchin fibration

-\bpp[Subgroups of type (C)] For a reductive group $G$ over a scheme $S$, we recall from \cite{SGA3II}*{XIII,~4.4ff; XIV, 2.4} that a Lie $S$-subalgebra $\fc \subset \Lie(G)$ is \emph{Cartan} if $\fc$ is Zariski locally on $S$ a module direct summand of $\Lie(G)$ and, for every geometric point $\ov{s}$ of $S$, the Lie subalgebra $\fc_{\ov{s}} \subset \Lie(G)_{\ov{s}}$ is nilpotent and equal to its own normalizer.
-Every Cartan $\fc$ arises from an $S$-subgroup: in fact, by \cite[XIV, 3.9]{SGA3II}, the functor $H \mapsto \Lie(H)$ induces a bijection between the closed, smooth, fiberwise connected subgroups $H \subset G$ such that $\Lie(H) \subset \Lie(G)$ is a Cartan subalgebra (such $H$ are the subgroups \emph{of type {\upshape (C)}}) and the Cartan subalgebras of $\Lie(G)$.
-By \cite{SGA3II}*{XIV, 3.5, 3.9}, any two subgroups of $G$ of type (C) (resp.,~any two Cartan subalgebras of $\Lie(G)$) are $G$-conjugate \'{e}tale locally on $S$.
-If $S = \Spec(k)$ for a field $k$, then, by \cite{SGA3II}*{XIV, 1.2}, the group $G$ has a subgroup of type (C), equivalently, then the Lie algebra $\Lie(G)$ has a Cartan subalgebra. \epp
+\bpp[Subgroups of type (C)] For a reductive group $G$ over a scheme $S$, we recall from \cite{SGA3II}*{Expos\'{e} XIII, Proposition 4.4 and what follows; Expos\'{e} XIV, D\'{e}finition 2.4} that a Lie $S$-subalgebra $\fc \subset \Lie(G)$ is \emph{Cartan} if $\fc$ is Zariski locally on $S$ a module direct summand of $\Lie(G)$ and, for every geometric point $\ov{s}$ of $S$, the Lie subalgebra $\fc_{\ov{s}} \subset \Lie(G)_{\ov{s}}$ is nilpotent and equal to its own normalizer.
+Every Cartan $\fc$ arises from an $S$-subgroup: in fact, by \cite[Expos\'{e} XIV, Th\'{e}or\`{e}me 3.9]{SGA3II}, the functor $H \mapsto \Lie(H)$ induces a bijection between the closed, smooth, fiberwise connected subgroups $H \subset G$ such that $\Lie(H) \subset \Lie(G)$ is a Cartan subalgebra (such $H$ are the subgroups \emph{of type {\upshape (C)}}) and the Cartan subalgebras of $\Lie(G)$.
+By \cite{SGA3II}*{Expos\'{e} XIV, Corollaire 3.5, Th\'{e}or\`{e}me 3.9}, any two subgroups of $G$ of type (C) (respectively, any two Cartan subalgebras of $\Lie(G)$) are $G$-conjugate \'{e}tale locally on $S$.
+If $S = \Spec(k)$ for a field $k$, then, by \cite{SGA3II}*{Expos\'{e} XIV, Lemme~1.2}, the group $G$ has a subgroup of type (C), equivalently, then the Lie algebra $\Lie(G)$ has a Cartan subalgebra. \epp

 \begin{prop} A reductive group $G$ over a scheme $S$ is root-smooth if and only if \'{e}tale locally on $S$ it has a subgroup of type {\upshape(C)} that is a maximal torus, in which case the subgroups of type {\upshape(C)} of base changes of $G$ are precisely the maximal tori\uscolon in particular, for a root-smooth $G$, the Cartan subalgebras of $\Lie(G)$ are precisely the Lie algebras of the maximal $S$-tori of $G$. \end{prop}